 Do you want people to share your work?

-Do you want to rank well on Google and other search engines?
+Is ranking well on Google and the other search engines important?

-These are just some of the things you need to consider before beginning to write, as research has found that the word count affects all of these.
+These are just some of the things you need to consider before beginning to write; research has found that the word count affects all of these.
 So firstly, figure out your goal(s) and work from there.

 The consensus is that the larger your word count, the more likely it is that your writing will be scouted by Google.

-If your work is appropriately saturated with keywords and is useful, quality content then you’ve every chance of being seen and judged more positively by Google and we all want to be there in the number one position on the first page, don’t we?
+If your work is appropriately saturated with keywords and is useful, quality content then you’ve every chance of being seen and judged positively by Google.
+We all want to be there in the number one position on the first page, don’t we?

 This isn’t always the way it works though.